 Michelle Hansen Dow’s work often features lone figures and strange landscapes – a narrative stalled.
 Past images trigger further variations in print, paint and collage – layer upon layers – to create a pervasive sense of otherness and dream-like isolation.

 Emerging artist Mihee Jeon looks at the philosophical cosmology of the universe through pots and pans, and explores the subtle relationship between us and the universe.
-In For forging the World, he examines how we can re-create the universe - the moon, by adding some water into the pot.
+In For forging the World, it examines how we can re-create the universe - the moon, by adding some water into the pot.

 Miroslava Pavelkova explores the effects of psychological isolation.
 This involves the photographing of a physically constructed, notional space that has been manipulated with light to create an abstract representation of the evolving negative process of thinking, which distorts the individual’s perception of their direct surroundings.